jkmu/Saml2.Authentication.Core/README.md

 NB: WORK IN PROGRESS!

-This project is a fork of the [OIOSAML.Net](https://www.digitaliser.dk/resource/3849744) implementation of SAML2 framework from [digitaliser.dk](https://www.digitaliser.dk/).
+This project is a fork of the [OIOSAML.Net](https://www.digitaliser.dk/resource/3849744) implementation of SAML 2.0 framework from [digitaliser.dk](https://www.digitaliser.dk/).
 It has been ported and modified to support ASP.NET Core with all dependencies to ASP.NET removed.

 ## Features
 Supports the following SAML2 features for Web Browser SSO and Single Logout profiles